European Central Bank makes another large interest rate hike | Business

 The 25-member governing council raised its interest rate benchmarks by three-quarters of a percentage point at a meeting in Frankfurt, matching its record increase from last month and joining the US Federal Reserve in making a series of rapid hikes to tackle soaring consumer prices.

-"Inflation remains far too high and will stay above the target for an extended period," the bank said in a statement.
+"Inflation remains far too high and will stay above our target for an extended period,'' ECB President Christine Lagarde told reporters.
+That means policymakers "expect to raise interest rates further'' to get back down to the bank's 2 per cent goal.

+She said "we are not done yet.
+There is more ground to cover," despite expectations of further economic "weakening in the remainder of this year and the beginning of next year.''
+"In the present state of uncertainty, with the likelihood of recession looming much more on the horizon and the probability of it having increased, everyone has to do their job,'' she said.
+"Our job is price stability.
+This is our primary mandate and we are riveted to that.''
+Central banks around the world are rapidly raising interest rates that steer the cost of credit for businesses and consumers.
+Their goal is to halt galloping inflation fuelled by high energy prices tied to Russia's war in Ukraine, post-pandemic supply bottlenecks, and reviving demand for goods and services after COVID-19 restrictions eased.
+The Fed raised rates by three-quarters of a point for the third straight time last month.

+Quarter-point increases have usually been the norm for central banks.
+But that was before inflation spiked to 9.9 per cent in the eurozone, fuelled by higher prices for natural gas and electricity after Russia cut off most of its gas supplies during the war in Ukraine.
+"A long lasting war in Ukraine remains a significant risk,'' Lagarde said.
+"Confidence could deteriorate further and supply side constraints could worsen again.
+Energy and food costs could also remain persistently higher than expected.
+A weakening world economy could be an additional drag on growth in the euro area.''
+Inflation robs consumers of purchasing power, leading many economists to pencil in a recession for the end of this year and the beginning of next year in both the US and the 19 countries that use the euro as their currency.
+Inflation in the US is near 40-year highs of 8.2 per cent, fuelled in part by stronger growth and more pandemic support spending than in Europe.

 The ECB has now raised rates for the 19-country euro area by a full 2 percentage points in just three months, distance that took 18 months to cover during its last extended hiking phase in 2005-2007 and 17 months in 1999-2000.

 The head of the International Monetary Fund, Kristalina Georgieva, has warned that tightening monetary policy "too much and too fast" raises the risk of prolonged recessions in many economies.
-The IMF forecasts that global economic growth will slow from 3.2% this year to 2.7% next year.
+The IMF forecasts that global economic growth will slow from 3.2 per cent this year to 2.7 per cent next year.

+The ECB also must keep an eye on the euro's sagging value against the US dollar, although the ECB says it does not target any particular exchange rate.
+A weaker euro worsens inflation by raising the price of imported goods.
+The euro flirted with levels below parity with the dollar after the ECB decision, in what's near its the lowest levels in 20 years, after its exchange rate had risen above USD 1 a day earlier.

-The ECB's benchmark for short-term lending to banks now stands at 2%, a level last seen in March 2009.
+Reasons for the dropping exchange rate include higher US interest rates that attract money into investments priced in dollars and, more broadly, the dwindling prospects for Europe's economy.
+Europe is facing headwinds from the loss of cheap Russian natural gas and an economic slowdown in key trade partner China.
+ECB rate hikes, other things being equal, could support the euro by lessening the interest rate gap with the US.
+The ECB's benchmark for short-term lending to banks now stands at 2 per cent, a level last seen in March 2009.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)